yourlabs/playlabs/README.rst

 If you configure yourhost in your inventory, in group "yourproject-production", then you don't have to specify the host anymore::

-    playlabs @yourhost project prefix=yourproject instance=production
+    playlabs @yourhost project prefix=$CI_PROJECT instance=$CI_BRANCH

-Note that you can also use ansible-vault'ed files or variables, refer to Ansible documentation for that.

 3. Project: plugins
 ===================

-You can add plugins to your project in several ways, suppose you want to add two plugins:
+PostgreSQL or Django or uWSGI support are provided through project plugins, which you may activate as such:

-- specify ``-p django,postgres``
+- specify ``-p postgres,uwsgi,django``
-- configure ``yourprefix_yourinstance_plugins=[django, postgres]``
+- configure ``yourprefix_yourinstance_plugins=[postgres, uwsgi, django]``
-- add to Dockerfile ``ENV PLAYLABS_PLUGINS django,postgres``
+- add to Dockerfile ``ENV PLAYLABS_PLUGINS postgres,uwsgi,django``

+The order of plugins matters, having postgres first ensures postgres is started before the project image.

-Plugins are directories located at the root of playlabs repo, but at some point might be git repo urls ...
+Plugins are directories located at the root of playlabs repo, but at some point we can imagine loading them from the image itself.

-They have the following files:
+Plugins contain the following:

 - vars.yml: variables that are auto-loaded
 - deploy.pre.yml: tasks to execute before deploy of the project image
 - deploy.post.yml: tasks to execute after deploy of the project image
-- backup.pre.sh: inserted in backup.sh before the backup
+- backup.pre.sh: included in backup.sh template before the backup
-- backup.post.sh: inserted in backup.sh before the backup
+- backup.post.sh: included in backup.sh template before the backup
-- restore.pre.sh: inserted in restore.sh before the restore
+- restore.pre.sh: included in restore.sh template before the restore
-- restore.post.sh: inserted in restore.sh before the restore
+- restore.post.sh: included in restore.sh template before the restore

 5. Inventory (git versioning of cfg)
 ====================================